Aeromus/Aeromus/README.md

 ---
 ## About Me

 Howdy, I'm Andrew.
 I'm a graduate of Utah State University with a BS in Computer Science.
-While at USU I worked extensivly for [AggieAir](https://uwrl.usu.edu/aggieair/) writting ground support software, working with linux machines, and participating in field ops.
+While at USU I worked extensively  for [AggieAir](https://uwrl.usu.edu/aggieair/) writing  ground support software, working with linux machines, and participating in field ops.
 I am also a co-founder of USU's Free Software and Linux Club.
-I have a love of cybersecuirty and have attened both DEFCON and Blackhat with hopes to one day have a job in pentesting.
-When my head is not stuck in a terminal you can find me playing boardgames with friends or practicing Archery and Rifle.
+I have a love of cybersecurity  and have attended  both DEFCON and Blackhat with hopes to one day have a job in pentesting.
+When my head is not stuck in a terminal you can find me playing board games with friends or practicing Archery and Rifle.

 ## Stats